bobril/bbcore/README.md

 # Package.json - bobril section features

+## Update of tsconfig.json

+Build generates tsconfig.json by default.
+You can disable this feature by:

+    "bobril": {
+        "tsconfigUpdate": false
+    }

 ## Override localization

 By default localization is detected from exitence of dependency bobril-g11n.
 You can override it: